© akinbostanci / iStock

 For the ReferNet Germany contribution to the country chapter, numerous sources are evaluated.
 Here are the most important:

 Cedefop opinion survey on vocational education and training (VET) reflects citizens’ opinions on awareness, attractiveness, experience and effectiveness of VET in the EU.
 A research report and a brochure published at the end of 2017 summarise the results.

 To showcase the findings, Cedefop has developed data visualisations online.
 The results of the survey on the various topics and for each country are processed there, making it is possible to see how people’s opinions about VET differ from one Member State to another.

 ReferNet Germany provided interpretations of the national results in the German context.
-The supplementary national analyses will be published shortly.
+The supplementary national analyses were published in January 2019.

 The Mobility Scoreboard for initial vocational training (IVET) is a tool for monitoring policy developments.
 It assists policy making on international mobility in IVET and the implementation of the Recommendation of the Youth on the Move (2011) Council in the European countries.
 Cedefop, in collaboration with the ReferNet partners, has compiled extensive country information on the current situation, opportunities and obstacles.
 The Scoreboard also provides member states with suggestions on how to improve their framework conditions in order to further facilitate mobility.